-- (8) Form WC-11.
-Standard Coverage Form. - (9) Form WC-12.
+(8) Form WC-11.
+Standard Coverage Form.

+(9) Form WC-12.
 Request for Copy of Board Records.
 Any party requesting a copy of Board records shall file their request on this form.
 The Board's file will include any document or form submitted by the parties to a claim or any document transmitted by the Board.
-Any party who receives a copy of a Board record pursuant to their request shall pay the charges due within 30 days of receipt of an invoice from the Board. - (10) Form WC-14.
+Any party who receives a copy of a Board record pursuant to their request shall pay the charges due within 30 days of receipt of an invoice from the Board.

+(10) Form WC-14.
 Notice of Claim/Request for Hearing or Mediation.
 File to open a claim, request a hearing, or request a mediation conference.
 Furnish a copy of Form WC-14 to all other parties.
 The employee must furnish a social security number if available, otherwise the Board will assign a tracking number.
-Specific body parts injured must be listed on the WC-14. - (11) Form WC-14A.
+Specific body parts injured must be listed on the WC-14.

+(11) Form WC-14A.
 Request to Change Information on a Previously Filed Form WC-14.

-A party or attorney shall file this form with the Board when requesting correction of a mistake concerning the employee's name, social security number, date of injury, or county of injury on a previously filed Form WC-14.
-A Form WC-14-A shall not be used to change an address of record, add additional parties, or additional dates of injury.
-A new Form WC-14 shall be filed with the Board to add or amend any information pertaining to the employer, the insurer, the servicing agent or part of body injured, and to add an additional date of injury, hearing issue, or mediation issue.
+The following information can be changed on this form: the date of injury (plus or minus 30 days from the date of injury on the WC-14), correction of an employer's name, dismissal of an employer, insurer, self-insured employer, or claims office.
+Hearing/mediation issues may also be added on this form (This form can only be filed by the party who filed the WC-14.)
+A form WC-14A shall not be used to change an address of record, add additional parties, or additional dates of injury.
+A new Form WC-14 shall be filed with the Board to add an additional date of injury, to add or amend any information pertaining to the employer, insurer, self-insured employer, claims office, or part of body injured.